Reducing Stress and Improving Well-being is Our Goal

 - The Navigator generates a list of recommendations based on results, ranging from services you may need for your loved one (i.e. respite care or Medicaid enrollment) to services you may need for yourself (i.e. support groups, wellness workshops, financial support policies).
 Together you will identify priorities for follow-up in a custom care plan.

-- The Navigator works to connect you directly with resources whenever possible.
+- The Navigator works to connect you directly with resources for caregiver support whenever possible.
 Once the care plan is in place, short surveys delivered via text message help keep the Navigator updated on your progress.
 Appointments at the 3-month and 6-month mark are available to formally check-in but you can reach out to the Navigator at any time to amend or update your care plan.

 Why is this only for SW Idaho?